The PRI recognises that its activities have environmental, social and governance impacts on many levels.

 Beyond these positive, indirect impacts, we recognise that our operating activities can have a negative direct impact, and we try to minimise these wherever possible.

-The PRI has been certified as compliant with ISO 14001, the international standard for environmental management systems.
-As part of this certification, we will continue to monitor, manage and reduce our impact on the environment through transport, waste, consumption of natural resources, energy use and procurement.
+The PRI continues to monitor, manage and reduce our impact on the environment through transport, waste, consumption of natural resources, energy use and procurement.

 Staff benefits are tailored to be consistent with our beliefs.
 For example, to encourage environmentally sustainable transport amongst staff, car and mileage allowances are not provided, but the UK government’s cycle-to-work scheme is.